luludotdev/frameshift/README.md

 Both [web client](https://github.com/lolPants/frameshift/packages/633173) and [ingest server](https://github.com/lolPants/frameshift/packages/633178) are available as Docker Images.
 A sample [Docker Compose file](https://github.com/lolPants/frameshift/blob/master/docker-compose.yml) has been provided to help you get started. **Please note that this is just an example, and not intended to be used verbatim.**

 You are expected to reverse proxy both the ingest server and the web client to the same hostname.
-A sample [Caddyfile](https://github.com/lolPants/frameshift/blob/master/Caddyfile) has been provided to show what needs proxying and where.
-In addition to this you will need to open the required ports that aren't being proxied via HTTP, as these are used for ingest and playback.
+A sample [Caddyfile](https://github.com/lolPants/frameshift/blob/master/Caddyfile) has been provided to show what needs proxying and where. **Note that Caddy is not required, just recommended.
+You are free to use any HTTP reverse proxy instead.** In addition to this, you will need to open the required ports that aren't being proxied via HTTP, as these are used for ingest and playback.

 ## 🎥 Ingest Server
 The ingest server is Glimesh's [Janus FTL Plugin](https://github.com/Glimesh/janus-ftl-plugin).
 Automatic Docker builds are provided for convenience sake.
 It must be configured to operate using the REST Service Connection mode, see the sample Compose file for the required environment variables.